soapergem/aws-pinpoint-unsubscribe/README.md

 your list, indexed by a proprietary hash of the endpoint (aka email address).
 When a user clicks the unique unsubscribe link sent in the message, it fires a Lambda (via API Gateway) which updates the record in Dynamo to mark it as unsubscribed, and then serves a simple HTML page.
+The "core API" is shown above in the red box.

-I have included Terraform scripts for setting up all of the necessary infrastructure components, as well as a Python script which imports your list of contacts (in CSV format) into Pinpoint (along with the unique hash which is generated), while simultaneously populating the Dynamo data store.
+There is also a Python script includes which ties everything together and is meant to be run when first setting this up.
+The script imports your list of contacts into Pinpoint (along with the unique hash which is generated), while simultaneously populating the Dynamo data store.

 Cost was a major factor in the design of this system, hence why I chose Lambda and Dynamo.
 Under average use, it is very likely you won't see any cost added to your monthly AWS spend at all with this API.
-Realistically the only spend you'll see is whatever you spend on your Pinpoint campaign.
+Realistically the only costs you'll incur is whatever you spend on your Pinpoint campaign - not on this API.

 ## Installation